Pentecostalism in Brazil: History

-The First Wave: the Assemblies of God, 1910-1950's
+First wave: the Assemblies of God, 1910–1950s

-Europeans who converted to Pentecostalism in the United States were the first missionaries to bring the new movement to Brazil.
-These first Pentecostal churches emphasized gifts of the spirit such as speaking in tongues, casting out demons, and prophesying.
+The Pentecostal movement in Brazil began simultaneously in two locations, Belém and São Paulo, approximately 2,000 kilometers apart, with Europeans who converted to Pentecostalism in the United States as the first missionaries.
+These first Pentecostal churches emphasized gifts of the Spirit such as speaking in tongues, casting out demons, and prophesying.
+The movement gave rise to two major denominations: the Assemblies of God and the Christian Congregation.

-In 1911, two Swedish missionaries, Gunnar Vingren and Daniel Berg, founded future Assemblies of God churches in northern Brazil.
+In 1911, two Swedish missionaries, Gunnar Vingren and Daniel Berg, founded future Assemblies of God churches in northern Brazil, holding their first service on 13 June 1911 in Belém.
+Vingren and Berg, who had emigrated from Sweden to the United States in 1902 for economic reasons, encountered Pentecostalism in Chicago in 1909.
+Prompted by a vision and prophecy from their friend Olaf Uldin, they arrived in Belém in 1910 and joined a Baptist church, organizing prayer meetings to encourage members to seek the baptism of the Holy Spirit.
+The Baptist pastor prohibited their activities, arguing that such practices were limited to the apostolic era, leading to the expulsion of 18 supporters.
 Vingren and Berg avoided emphasizing social mobility or formal education because of their experiences of cultural marginalization in Sweden, which led to the development of national leadership within the Assemblies of God.
-By 1930, the Brazilian Assemblies of God were autonomous from that of Sweden's and had churches in nearly every state in Brazil.
-Post-1934 American missionaries began to arrive, but were generally not well-accepted in the existing national network of churches and missionaries virtually ceased post-1950's.
+From Belém, Pentecostalism spread across the northeast, but its southward expansion was slow, reaching São Paulo only in 1927.
+By 1930, the Assemblies of God had 15,000 members and became autonomous from Sweden, with churches in nearly every state in Brazil.
+That year, the church's headquarters moved from Belém to Rio de Janeiro, and leadership was transferred to Brazilian nationals.
+Vingren returned to Sweden in 1932.
+Post-1934 American missionaries began to arrive, but were generally not well-accepted in the existing national network of churches and missionaries virtually ceased post-1950s.